 Crane Prairie Campground is in the Deschutes National Forest on the east shore of the Crane Prairie Reservoir, with views of Mt.
 Bachelor and the South Sister Mountain.
 It’s a wonderful place to go birdwatching, hiking, swimming, or boating.

-Because of the abundance of fish in the reservoir and nearby fisheries, Crane Prairie Campground is popular with anglers.
+Because of the abundance of fish in the reservoir and nearby fisheries, Crane Prairie Campground is one of the best places for camping in Oregon for anglers.
 If you enjoy boating, Crane Prairie Campground offers access to the Cascade Lakes Scenic Byway.
 This byway passes through multiple high lakes with views of several nearby mountains.